alissonsalin/adp-labs-operation-test/README.md

 ## IMPROVEMENTS

-- If there was more sequence calls to promise functinos its recomended use a reduce and call functinos sequentially
+- If there was more sequence calls to promise functinos its recomended use a reduce and call functionss sequentially
 - Do more unit tests
 - Improve visual style of html page
+- Format the result
 - Create actions to end user such as:
   - view history of operations tasks
   - show executions reports